-- If you are a good standing permanent resident of Canada and meet Canadian citizenship requirements (residency, language skills, passing citizenship test etc.), you are eligible to become a Canadian citizen.
+- If you are a good-standing permanent resident of Canada and meet Canadian citizenship requirements (residency, language skills, passing citizenship test, etc.), you are eligible to become a Canadian citizen.

-- If you were born in outside Canada and one of your parents was a Canadian citizen at the time of your birth, you have a birthright to Canadian citizenship.
+- If you were born outside Canada and one of your parents was a Canadian citizen at the time of your birth, you have a birthright to Canadian citizenship.

 - If your child was born outside Canada, and you or the other parent was a Canadian citizen when the child was born, your child has a birthright to Canadian citizenship.

-Why do I need Canadian citizenship certificate?
+Why do I need a Canadian citizenship certificate?

-Obtaining Canadian citizenship certificate allows you to;
+Obtaining a Canadian citizenship certificate allows you to;

-- Live, study or work in Canada without needing any permits.
+- Live, study, or work in Canada without needing any permits.

 - Obtain a Canadian passport;

-- Access government services such as health care or a pension, or to obtain a Social Insurance Number.
+- Access government services such as health care or a pension, or obtain a Social Insurance Number.

 What documents are accepted as proof of citizenship?